top of page

-Check back from time to time, this is a living list that will be updated regularly.
+Check back from time to time; this is a living list that will be updated regularly.

 BACKSTITCH: The purpose of back-stitching is to secure your stitching line.
 To do this, stitch forward a few stitches then, using the reverse function on your machine, stitch back over them.
 Continue stitching forward.

-BAR TACK: A small row, of narrow zig-zag stitches to reinforce or keep a facing in place.
+BAR TACK: A small row of narrow zig-zag stitches to reinforce or keep a facing in place.
 They are used on a jeans fly, jeans belt loops, and buttonholes.

-BASTE: To sew long loose stitches onto the fabric in order to hold something in place temporarily, trace a stitching line, or show the direction of the fabric.
+BASTE: To sew long loose stitches onto the fabric in order to hold something in place temporarily, trace a stitching line, or show direction of the fabric.

-BIAS: Bias refers to the diagonal direction of a piece of fabric, drawn at an exact 45-degree angle to the selvage or grain line.
+BIAS: Bias refers to the diagonal direction of a piece of fabric, drawn at an exact 45-degree angle to the selvedge or grain line.
 Woven fabric has the greatest amount of stretch in this direction even when it is a non-stretch fabric.

 BIAS BINDING: Strips of fabric cut on a 45-degree angle to the selvage.
 In this direction, the fabric is stretchy and it adjusts well to curves, making it a great finish for necklines, (curved) hems or armholes.
 The strip is used to encase the raw edge of a hem or a seam.
 Bias Binding can be used to bind quilts or small projects like pot holders.